 Figure 1 Range of credit gap indicators and affiliated benchmark CCyB rates

 Notes: The left panel shows the Basel gap (blue curve) and the range of 12 credit gap indicators which have better signalling properties for the Republic of Croatia than the Basel gap.
 The red shaded areas indicate the range of absolute gaps, the black shaded areas indicate relative gaps, and the dark red areas indicate overlapping.
+The credit gap is estimated up to the last available quarter (t); however, due to the characteristic of one-sided HP filtering, which makes the last estimated value subject to revisions upon the arrival of new data, its trend up to the quarter (t-1) is shown.
 The right panel shows the range of CCyB rates calibrated on the basis of the gaps in the left panel.
 The blue dashed curve indicates the calibration based on the Basel gap given in the left panel.
 For details on the methodology used to estimate credit gaps, see Box 2 Improvements in the methodology of countercyclical buffer identification and calibration in Croatia, Macroprudential Diagnostics No. 16.

 Source: CNB.